PrismLauncher/prismlauncher.org/src/wiki/getting-started/install-of-alternatives.md

 ## Sodium

-Sodium is the best client side optimization mod at the moment and it's highly recommended.
+[Sodium](https://modrinth.com/mod/sodium) is the best client side optimization mod at the moment and it's highly recommended.

-To install in PolyMC, create a fabric instance, then go to the mods tab and click "Download Mods".
-There, click on Sodium, click mod for download and then Ok
+To install in PolyMC, create a Fabric instance, then go to the *Mods tab* and click **Download Mods**.
+There, click on *Sodium*, click **Select mod for download** and then **Ok**.

 ## Iris

-Iris allows you to run OF Shaders while using Sodium.
+[Iris](https://irisshaders.net/) allows you to run OF Shaders while using Sodium.
 It works great, but it doesn't support every shaderpack at the moment.

 Click [here](https://github.com/IrisShaders/Iris/blob/trunk/docs/supportedshaders.md) for a list of currently supported shaderpacks

-To install in PolyMC, create a fabric instance, then go to the mods tab and click "Download Mods".
-There, click on Iris, click mod for download and then Ok
+To install in PolyMC, create a Fabric instance, then go to the *Mods tab* and click **Download Mods**.
+There, click on *Iris*, click **Select mod for download** and then **Ok**.

 ## Other Mods

-If you want to improve your performance, consider installing lithium and starlight
+If you want to improve your performance, consider installing [Lithium](https://modrinth.com/mod/lithium) and [Starlight](https://modrinth.com/mod/starlight)!

-I can't list every mod here, you can find a big list of optifine alternatives [here](https://lambdaurora.dev/optifine_alternatives/)
+We can't list every mod here, but you can find a big list of optifine alternatives [here](https://lambdaurora.dev/optifine_alternatives/).

 # Fabulously Optimized